 Unfortunately, even mild TBIs can have a significant effect on a person’s life, making it difficult to focus on work and maintain personal relationships.
 In serious cases, individuals suffer from permanent brain damage or could even lose their lives.

 When referring to the losses experienced by an injured party, courts, lawyers, and judges refer to damages, of which there are two types.
 Economic damages are losses that are relatively easy to calculate, such as medical bills, lost wages, and property damage.

 Non-economic damages, on the other hand, are more difficult to quantify, as this term is used to describe the pain and suffering, emotional distress, and loss of personal relationships that a person experiences as a result of his or her accident.

 Settlement offers, while they may be a bit lower than what a person could recover in court, will almost always involve a discussion of these calculations.

 Calculating a Settlement for a Traumatic Brain Injury

 Ultimately, how much a person can expect to recover as part of a brain injury settlement award depends on a few different factors, including the severity of the injury.
 Generally, the more severe an injury, the higher a person’s medical bills will be, and the more an individual can expect to recover in a settlement.

 This amount, however, will also vary depending on the parties’ degree of fault in causing the accident.
 If, for instance, one person was entirely at fault for the victim’s injuries, he or she will most likely be required to compensate the injured party for close to the full amount of his or her losses.

-When an injured party contributed in some way to an accident, that individual can expect to see a reduction in the settlement amount reflecting that contribution.
+When an injured party contributed in some way to an accident, that individual can expect to see a reduction in the brain injury compensation amount reflecting their degree of fault.